nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/conditionals-and-loops.md

 ...
 ```

-This would work well, because all-whitespaces answers would fail the test.
+This would work well, because all-whitespace answers would fail the test.
 However, we might be better off using `Trim` to remove any whitespace from our response first, because we probably don't want those extra spaces in valid responses either.
 So we can do this:
 ``` csharp
 string response = Console.ReadLine().Trim();